Rozdandy/myfirst-miletone-project/README.md

     2. On the navigation, they can click the ABOUT link or icon.
     3. The section will open swiftly.

-* Potential client may want to know the core strength of organization.
+*  A potential client may want to know our core function and our strength.
 	1. At the homepage.
     2. A user just scrolls down to the footer.
 It is right there.

-* They may want to see what host has done and their future aspiration.
+* They may want to know how to contact the organisation.
 	1. At the homepage.
     2. A user at the home page will see the Navigation bar.
     3. On the navigation they can click the GALLERY link or icon.